 - Satisfactory progress in approved courses and electives with a total of at least 49 credits.
 400 level courses will need MS faculty advisor's permission.

 - Seminar: Attendance in at least one quarter of the statistics seminar.
+Seminar schedules and topics can be found at the department website.

 Course Requirements and Sequence